Find author, origin, audience and, context of quote – The bow teaches that strength without flexibility leads to breakage.

 Context

-In the book, this isn’t just a throwaway line.
-It’s a central tenet of the entire philosophy of archery that the master, Tetsuya, is imparting.
-He’s teaching that the technical skill of pulling the bowstring (the strength) is useless without the inner state of the archer—the grace, the acceptance, the flow (the flexibility).
+In the book, this is the main philosophy of archery that the master, Tetsuya, is imparting.
+He’s teaching that the technical skill of pulling the bowstring (the strength) is useless without the inner state of the archer, the grace, the acceptance, the flow (the flexibility).
 The action and the spirit have to work together.

 Usage Examples

-I find myself bringing this up all the time.
-For instance, with a startup founder who’s so rigid about their initial business plan that they’re about to break under market pressures.
-I tell them, “Your vision is your strength, but your ability to pivot is your flexibility.”
-Or with a manager who leads with an iron fist, wondering why their team’s morale is in the gutter.
+With a manager who leads with an iron fist, wondering why their team’s morale is in the gutter.
 The quote is a perfect reminder that leadership strength requires emotional flexibility.
-Honestly, it’s for anyone in a position of pressure—which is all of us.
+Honestly, it’s for anyone in a position of pressure, which includes all of us.

 To whom it appeals?